GlobalEcologyLab/poems/README.md

 *abc* package (Csillery et al., 2015).
 However, alternative user-defined functionality could be employed.

-The package includes a customizable spatially explicit demographic population model simulation engine, which incorporates default functionality for density dependence, correlated environmental stochasiticity, stage-based transitions, and distance-based dispersal.
-The user may also define functionality for translocations, harvesting, mortality, and other processes, as well as define the sequence order for the simulator processes.
+The package includes a spatially explicit demographic population model simulation engine, which incorporates default functionality for density dependence, correlated environmental stochasticity, stage-based transitions, and distance-based dispersal.
+The user may customize the simulator by defining functionality for trans-locations, harvesting, mortality, and other processes, as well as defining the sequence order for the simulator processes.
 The framework could also be adapted for use with other model simulators by utilizing its extendable (inheritable) base classes.